-The first regiment, comprised of former slaves, freemen and Black Civil War soldiers, was formed on September 21, 1866, at Fort Leavenworth, Kansas.
-The term “Buffalo Soldiers” was originally applied to the 10 Cavalry Regiment, but soon became a generic term for all African American soldiers.
+The first regiment, comprised of former slaves, freemen, and Black Civil War soldiers, was formed on September 21, 1866, at Fort Leavenworth, Kansas.
+The term “Buffalo Soldiers” was initially applied to the 10th Cavalry Regiment but soon became a generic term for all African American soldiers.

 When the Westward movement began in earnest, the black regiments were charged with and responsible for escorting settlers, protecting railroad crews, building forts and roads, and escorting the U.S. Mail.
 The 9th and 10th Cavalry Regiments also conducted campaigns against American Indian tribes on the western frontier that extended from Montana in the Northwest to Texas, New Mexico, and Arizona in the Southwest.

-After the Indian Wars ended in the 1890s the regiments continued to serve and participated in the Spanish-American War, where five more Medals of Honor were earned.
-In 1899, some of them served as the first African-American National Park Rangers in California’s Sierra Nevada at Yosemite National Park, Sequoia National Park, and General Grant (Kings Canyon) National Parks.
+After the Indian Wars ended in the 1890s, the regiments continued to serve and participated in the Spanish-American War, where five more Medals of Honor were earned.
+In 1899, some served as the first African-American National Park Rangers in California’s Sierra Nevada at Yosemite National Park, Sequoia National Park, and General Grant (Kings Canyon) National Parks.

-On September 6, 2005, Mark Matthews, who was the oldest living Buffalo Soldier, died at the age of 111.
+On September 6, 2005, Mark Matthews, the oldest living Buffalo Soldier, died at the age of 111.
 He was buried at Arlington National Cemetery.

-Today, there are a number of monuments and museums that commemorate the Buffalo Soldiers including the Buffalo Soldier Monument at Fort Leavenworth, Kansas, a memorial statue in Junction City, Kansas, and others in Tucson, Arizona, and Washington D.C.
+Today, there are several monuments and museums that commemorate the Buffalo Soldiers, including the Buffalo Soldier Monument at Fort Leavenworth, Kansas, a memorial statue in Junction City, Kansas, and others in Tucson, Arizona, and Washington, D.C.
 The Buffalo Soldier National Museum can be found in Houston, Texas.